-What factors contribute to the success or failure of becoming a liveaboard cruiser?
-Over this past year, we’ve seen an increase in couples and families that make the leap into liveaboard cruising only to quickly determine it was the wrong choice.
-Some have risked everything, having sold their home, car, and possessions.
-Not only did
+What factors contribute to the success or failure of becoming a bluewater cruiser?
+Over this past year, we’ve seen an increase in couples and families that make the leap into bluewater cruising only to quickly determine it was the wrong choice.
+Read these 15 points to avoid failure when becoming a blue water cruiser.
+Some have risked

 Are you totally 100% up for living the sailing dream or do you have some niggles or fears that are causing you concern?
 Do you lay awake worried wondering how you’re going to make your plans a reality?
 Are you more specifically worried about health matters or what will happen if you get sick/injured – perhaps speculating worst case scenarios?
 Maybe you are thinking, ‘it’s a great idea to set sail but it won’t work for me because of ________’.
 It’s amazing how fears can cause us to put our life on hold or make it very uncomfortable.

 Recently I had what seemed to be a serious medical scare.
 I appeared to be having a heart attack while anchored off a deserted island in the middle of nowhere.
 After a series of events (dinghy ride, ambulance, hospital stay, private plane ride, another ambulance, another hospital, another plane ride, another hospital), I discovered that my issue was minor and there were easy solutions to ensure good health.
 I’m now back on the boat and feel great.

 But the question I want to explore is whether or not the experience has caused me to become more or less fearful about sailing around the world.
 And what lesson might you learn based on my experience?
 Read on…

 How does one become liveaboard cruiser?
 What do they do with their land based stuff?
 How do they get a boat?
 What motivates them to do it?
 How do they fund it?
 What are the biggest lessons they’ve learned?
 What would they change?
 What’s their favorite memory?
 What recommendations to they have for you?
 Find out here!